helium/helium-data/README.md

 ## Known Issues

 The AWS x-amz-request-payer [Requester Pays](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ObjectsinRequesterPaysBuckets.html) REST headers required to access Helium's S3 requester-pays buckets are currently not working for Jupyter's Delta Lake library.
-There is a PR which fixes the issue:
+There is a [patch](https://issues.apache.org/jira/secure/attachment/12877218/HADOOP-14661.patch) which fixes the Spark [issue](https://issues.apache.org/jira/browse/HADOOP-14661) for Spark's 3.4.2 release.

 We are awaiting a Jupyter container image update to use Spark 3.4.2 / Hadoop 3.3.6 which fixes the issue.
 Spark's latest release is 3.4.1.
-The ETA for 3.4.2 is unknown.
+The ETA for release 3.4.2 is unknown.

 [Jupyter Issue 1937](https://github.com/jupyter/docker-stacks/issues/1937)